aetperf/aetperf.github.io/_posts/2022-11-04-Forward-and-reverse-stars-in-Cython.md

 ## Adjacency Lists

 Finally, we are going to use another data representation: the adjacency list.
 For each node, we store a list of outgoing edges with head node vertices and edge weights.
 These lists have a variable size depending on the number of outgoing edges.
 An adjacency list is usually implemented with a doubly linked list, which requires a lot of memory.
-Here we are going to implement it with pointers and structs.
+Here we are going to implement it with pointers and structs, which is sometimes referred to as adjacency vectors.

 The issue is that this data structure cannot persist in the Python level, it can only live within the Cython level.
 This is why we wrote a global function `loop_AL` to perfomer the adjacency initialization, the loop over each node's outgoing edges, and the memory release.